MersenneTwister-Lab/SFMT/dSFMT/release/README.txt

  To see documents, see html/index.html.

- To make test program, see html/howto-compile.html
+ To make test program, see html/howto-compile.html.
+ If your CPU is BIG ENDIAN and your compiler is not gcc, define BIG_ENDIAN preprocessor macro, please.

  If you want to redistribute and/or change source files, see LICENSE.txt.